Internal Affairs Unit

 There are currently two investigators assigned to the Internal Affairs Unit.

-Sergeant Darrin McKay, a seventeen year veteran of the department, began his career in the Patrol Division.
+Sergeant Darrin McKay, a twenty year veteran of the department, began his career in the Patrol Division.
 He was assigned to the Community Policing Division.
 He was then promoted to the rank of Sergeant and assigned to the Patrol Division.
 He was then assigned to the Internal Affairs Unit by Chief Jeffry Cossette.

 It is the policy of the Meriden Police Department to accept and investigate all complaints of employee misconduct.
 The allegation may encompass rude behavior, conduct, brutality, false arrest, violations of state statutes, civil rights violations, or any wrongdoing on the part of the employee.